ansys/DevRelDocs/Markdown/README.md

 #### status (optional)
 The desired publication status of the content.
 One of: unpublished, published.
 If not provided, the content will be published immediately upon import.
 #### access control (optional)
 An access control term.
 If not supplied, the content will be accessible to everyone.
 May be overridden by access controls set on the entire documentation package.
-Currently the only access control value is: ```Internal```
+Refer to [access.yml](https://github.com/ansys/DevRelDocs/blob/MDmeta/Markdown/taxonomies/access.yml) for currently available terms.
 #### api categories (optional)
 One or more of the api categories terms that apply to the content.
 A full list will be dynamically generated.
+Refer to [api_categories.yml](https://github.com/ansys/DevRelDocs/blob/MDmeta/Markdown/taxonomies/api_categories.yml) for currently available terms.
 #### product (recommended)
 One or more of the product category terms that apply to the content.
 A full list will be dynamically generated.
 Generally this categorization will be set at the documentation package level in docfx.json.
+Refer to [product.yml](https://github.com/ansys/DevRelDocs/blob/MDmeta/Markdown/taxonomies/product.yml) for currently available terms.
 #### product collection (optional)
 One or more of the product collection category terms that apply to the content.
 A full list will be dynamically generated.
 Generally this categorization will be set at the documentation package level in docfx.json.
+Refer to [product_collection.yml](https://github.com/ansys/DevRelDocs/blob/MDmeta/Markdown/taxonomies/product_collection.yml) for currently available terms.
 #### programming language (recommended)
 One or more of the product category terms that apply to the content.
 A full list will be dynamically generated.
 Generally this categorization will be set at the documentation package level in docfx.json.
+Refer to [programming_language.yml](https://github.com/ansys/DevRelDocs/blob/MDmeta/Markdown/taxonomies/programming_language.yml) for currently available terms.
 #### physics (recommended)
 One or more of the physics terms that apply to the content.
 A full list will be dynamically generated.
+Refer to [physics.yml](https://github.com/ansys/DevRelDocs/blob/MDmeta/Markdown/taxonomies/physics.yml) for currently available terms.

 ## Technical GitHub Limitations